geoffdavis/esphome-mitsubishiheatpump/README.md

 	'MEDIUM', 'MIDDLE', 'HIGH']` ** *swing_mode* (_Optional_, list): Supported
 	fan swing modes.
 Most Mitsubishi units only support the default.
 Default:
     `['OFF', 'VERTICAL']`
+* *remote_temperature_operating_timeout_minutes* (_Optional_): The number of
+  minutes before a set_remote_temperature request becomes stale, while the heatpump is heating or cooling.
+Unless a new set_remote_temperature request was made within the time duration, the heatpump will revert back to it's internal temperature sensor.
+* *remote_temperature_idle_timeout_minutes* (_Optional_): The number of
+  minutes before a set_remote_temperature request becomes stale while the heatpump is idle.
+Unless a new set_remote_temperature request is made within the time duration, the heatpump will revert back to it's internal temperature sensor.
+* *remote_temperature_ping_timeout_minutes* (_Optional_): The number of
+  minutes before a set_remote_temperature request becomes stale, if a ping request wasn't received from your ESPHome controller.
+This will result in the heatpump reverting to it's internal temperature sensor if the heatpump loses it's WiFi connection.

 ## Other configuration